-Though outsourcing is becoming more attractive to all organizations, large organizations are growing IT outsourcing budgets the fastest.
-Large organizations have increased the percentage of their IT budgets spent on outsourcing from 6.3% to 8.7%.
+Though outsourcing is becoming more attractive to all organizations, large companies are growing IT outsourcing budgets the fastest.
+They increased the percentage of their IT budgets spent on outsourcing from 6.3% to 8.7%.
 Small organizations spent 7.8% of their IT budget on outsourcing in 2017, compared to 6.7% in 2016.
-Midsize companies have increased their spending on the average from 4.7% to 6.5%.
+Midsize companies have increased their spending, on the average, from 4.7% to 6.5%.

 There are many reasons why an organization should outsource.
 In the first line, outsourcing allows a company to improve its operational flexibility by engaging more professionals in different spheres of knowledge.
 It is also a great way to augment an in-house personnel without long-term commitments.
 A strategic decision to outsource would help a company to save capital investments and reduce management overhead.
 Companies should also consider outsource as an option to get a reliable technical partner, especially if they expect company growth or need to rapidly deploy new capabilities.
 If there is a need for professional services that are not the company’s primary focus, then hiring an outsourcing team is also a nice option.

 Application development (a service provider is responsible for developing new or enhancing existing systems)

 Application maintenance (a service provider takes over ongoing maintenance of existing systems)

 Data center operations (a service provider alone or with the in-house teams operates the data center)

 Database administration (an outside provider monitors and tunes databases at the physical or logical levels)

 Desktop support (a service provider is responsible for installation, maintenance, or support of PCs)

 Disaster recovery (an outside provider is responsible for off-site data storage, recovery data centers, or redundant systems or networks used in the event of a disaster)